 RISE Programme in Indonesia

-RISE Programme in Indonesia is managed by The SMERU Research Institute, in partnership with the Amsterdam Institute for Global Health and Development (AIGHD) dan Mathematica Policy Research.
+RISE Programme in Indonesia is managed by The SMERU Research Institute, in partnership with the Amsterdam Institute for Global Health and Development (AIGHD) and Mathematica Policy Research.
 RISE Programme in Indonesia will examine Teacher Reform at the National Level (Reform Area A) and Education Policy Innovations at the District Level (Reform Area B).